milesmcc/personal/content/posts/_index.md

 ---
-title: "Posts!"
+title: "Posts"
-subtitle: "Longer writing.
-Not that long."
+subtitle: "Longer writing (but not that long)"
 ---